MBA/MS in Media Ventures

 Application for Admission

-Application for admission to the dual degree program must be made to both COM and the Graduate School of Management.
+Application for admission to the dual degree program must be made to both COM and the Questrom School of Business.
 The Graduate Management Admissions Test (GMAT) is the required entrance exam for applicants seeking admission to the dual degree program.

 Some COM requirements may be waived for students who have completed equivalent graduate-level courses.
 Up to 8 graduate semester credits may be accepted from other colleges and up to 4 graduate semester credits may be allowed for certain previous professional experience or internship work done while the student was in either of the two programs.